 Describe your role at Perigee Fund.

-In my role, I am responsible for supporting the grants management process, which includes developing and implementing a grants management system to support both program staff and grantees.
+In my role, I am responsible for the grants management process, which includes developing and implementing our new grants management system to support both program staff and grantees.

 What are you passionate about and/or what is the philosophy you bring to the organization?